krotz-dieter/dicomweb-dmwl-mpps/README.md

+# DICOMweb Modality Services
 ## Content
-This folder contains a description on how to do the equivalence of DIMSE [MWL](https://dicom.nema.org/medical/dicom/current/output/chtml/part04/sect_k.6.html) & [MPPS](https://dicom.nema.org/medical/dicom/current/output/chtml/part04/sect_F.7.2.html#sect_F.7.2.1) in a RESTful manner, based on the [DICOMWeb Worklist Service (UPS-RS)](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/chapter_11.html).
+This repository contains a description on how to do the equivalence of DIMSE [MWL](https://dicom.nema.org/medical/dicom/current/output/chtml/part04/sect_k.6.html) & [MPPS](https://dicom.nema.org/medical/dicom/current/output/chtml/part04/sect_F.7.2.html#sect_F.7.2.1) in a RESTful manner, based on the [DICOMWeb Worklist Service (UPS-RS)](https://dicom.nema.org/medical/dicom/current/output/chtml/part18/chapter_11.html).
+This equivalence is called DICOMweb Modality Services.
 In addition there are different examples integrated.

+## Prerequisites
+### Tools
 In order to extend this repository the following software needs to be installed:
 - [Studio Code](https://code.visualstudio.com/)
 - [Extension PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml)